-On June 18, 2020, the Dayton City Commission announced the working structure that will be used to drive changes for police reform in Dayton.
+On June 18, 2020, the Dayton City Commission announced the working structure used to drive changes for police reform in Dayton.

-Working groups will be made up of community members, the Dayton Police Department, members of the Community Police Council and people with expertise in the criminal justice system.
-The working groups will be supported by City staff, University of Dayton law students, and Dayton Mediation Center staff.
+Working groups were made up of community members, the Dayton Police Department, members of the Community Police Council and people with expertise in the criminal justice system.
+The working groups were supported by City staff, University of Dayton law students, and Dayton Mediation Center staff.